MarkCruse/python-jupyter-notebooks/README.md

-## A collection of Jupyter notebooks covering the basics of Python, Jupyter, and geospatial processing.
+## A collection of Jupyter notebooks covering the basics of Python, Jupyter, data wrangling and geospatial processing.

  - [colormap reference cmap](colormap-reference-cmap.ipynb)
  - [geopandas 101](geopandas-101.ipynb)